ron2015schmitt/Mathematiques/doc/intro/math-functions/README.md

-C++ supports a wide variety of mathematical functions.
+C++ supports a wide variety of mathematical functions including trig functions, exponentials and logarithms, as well as Bessel functions, Legendre polynomials, the Gamma function and many more.

 Mathématiques supplements C++ functionality with several more functions.

+Mathématiques extends these functions to vectors, matrices, and multiarrays in a element-wise fashion.
-Mathématiques extends many of these functions to complex numbers, imaginary numbers, and quaterions, as well as extending to vectors, matrices, and tensors in a element-wise fashion.
+Mathématiques also extends many of these functions to complex numbers, imaginary numbers, and quaterions.

 The following are basic mathematical functions for manipulating numbers.